Cache Mechanisms and the Memory Hierarchy

 sum_by_cols: 1048576, time=5.678 ms

-按行遍历比按列遍历快约 4.6 倍sum_by_rows is typically three to six times faster than sum_by_cols (depending on the matrix size and Cache capacity).
-The principle is simple: when traversing by row, after loading a single cache line, we can continuously process 16 ints (64 bytes / 4 bytes).
-When traversing by column, only 4 bytes of each cache line are used before it gets evicted.
+按行遍历比按列遍历快约 4.6 倍sum_by_rows is typically three to six times faster than sum_by_cols (depending on the matrix size and cache capacity).
+The principle is simple: when traversing by row, after loading a single cache line, we can continuously process 16 integers (64 bytes / 4 bytes); when traversing by column, only 4 bytes of each cache line are used before it is evicted.

 Another common optimization point is the arrangement of struct fields.
-If a struct has dozens of fields, but only three or four are used on the hot path, those fields should be placed right next to each other so they can share the same cache line:
+If a struct has dozens of fields, but only three or four are used on the hot path, these fields should be placed contiguously so they can share the same cache line:

 typedef struct {